-2. Click on the album you want to embed.
+2. Click on the Album you want to embed.
 Click on the Share icon.

-7. Paste your Google Albums link into 1) Create gallery from link and click 2) Create Gallery Code.
+5. Paste your Google Albums link into the box and press Create Embed Code.

 Google Photos Album Embed Examples

-Viewing this slideshow on a mobile device allows you to zoom in to read the image.
+Viewing this slideshow on a mobile device allows you to zoom in to read the text.

 Using Google Photos Albums In The Classroom

 There are many ways teachers and students can use albums in Google Photos.

 Of course, before using Google Photos with students you’d need to ensure you have the correct permission.
 You might also find our post on using students’ photos online handy.

 - You (or students) can take photos of work samples.
 You can store the photos in albums and share with parents, or use the samples when it’s time to write report cards.

 - Albums of student work could be handy to show as examples to your future cohorts of students who might be completing the same task.